 Laurie graduated from the University of Rhode Island in 1997 with a Master’s of Science in Physical Therapy and has been working in the region for the past 20 years and has a variety of clinical experiences.
 Laurie has worked in several outpatient orthopedics and rehabilitation settings with clients varying in age from 18 months to 95 years old.
 Laurie has provided treatment for people with pre- and post-operative orthopedic and sports injuries, traumatic injuries, and neurologic conditions.
-Laurie has attended numerous continuing education courses including the Female Athlete, Kinesiology Taping (KT), Neuromuscular Massage, Muscle Energy Techniques, NDT, Myofascial Release (MFR) and is a certified Graston Technique® practitioner.
+Laurie has attended numerous continuing education courses including the Female Athlete, Kinesiology Taping (KT), Neuromuscular Massage, Muscle Energy Techniques (MET), Neurodevelopmental treatment (NDT), Myofascial Release (MFR) and is a certified Selective Functional Movement Assessment (SFMA) and Graston Technique® practitioner.
 She focuses her treatments on manual therapy, functional strengthening and patient communication.
 When Laurie is not at work, she enjoys spending time with her husband, daughter and their dogs doing anything outdoors.

 Marcia Witkus, Physical Therapy Assistant

-Marcia holds a Bachelor of Science from the University of Massachusetts, Amherst and an A.S. from Springfield Technical Community College, Springfield.
-She is also a current certified AFAA group exercise instructor, MADD DOG spinning and TRX (suspension training) instructor.
-She currently teaches Spin, TRX and water aerobics classes at the Whitin Community Center.
-Her interests include swimming, running and cycling for fitness, and supporting her daughter’s swimming and husband’s cycling.
+Marcia holds a Bachelor of Science from the University of Massachusetts, Amherst and an Associate of Science in Physical Therapy Assisting from Springfield Technical Community College.
+Along with her LPTA and NASM-Cert Personal Training she is a current certified AFAA group exercise instructor, MADD Dog spinning and TRX instructor.
+She currently teaches Group TRX here at Blackstone Valley Physical Therapy Services as well as Spin, TRX and aqua aerobics at the Whitin Community Center.

 Jill Restagno – Office Manager